Tales of 'Turkey Witches' weren't uncommon in early West Virginia

 Jack O'Lanterns were used to ward off evil spirits.

-With the exception of corn, perhaps no vegetable is as all-American as the pumpkin.
-Carved as a Jack-O’-Lantern or pureed into a Thanksgiving pastry, the pumpkin—and the pumpkin pie—are as American as, um, well, apple pie.
-In many ways, they’re especially important in West Virginia where they sustained families isolated in the mountains through the winter, and state agriculture officials are now promoting them as a high-yield crop.
+Except for corn, perhaps no vegetable is as All-American as the pumpkin.
+Carved as a Jack-O’-Lantern or pureed into a Thanksgiving pastry, the pumpkin—and the pumpkin pie—are as American as apple pie.
+In many ways, they’re essential in West Virginia, where they sustained families isolated in the mountains through the winter, and state agriculture officials are now promoting them as a high-yield crop.

 Facebook Comments